 When can I wear makeup after Laser Eye Surgery?

-After Laser Eye Surgery, many people get a shock when looking in the mirror for the first time with their new and greater level of visual clarity.
+After Laser Eye Surgery, it’s often a shock when you look in the mirror for the first time with your new and much greater level of visual clarity.

 Subscribe to our newsletter